PROFILE

 parts of Mauritania despite legal proscriptions.

-By the late 1990s, the Mauritanian
+By the late 1990s, the Mauritanian Government:

-Government: adopted policies facilitating the
+adopted policies facilitating the return of

-the West; and initiated a poverty reduction
+West; and initiated a poverty reduction strategy

-strategy while securing debt relief under the
+while securing debt relief under the Heavily

-Highly Indebted Poor Countries (HIPC)
+Indebted Poor Countries (HIPC)

 initiative.
-(See also
+(See also Fact

-Fact Sheet.)
-Improved relations with the
+Sheet.)
+Improved relations with the United

-United States, including the return of military
+States, including the return of military

 cooperation and training programs, accompanied

 these changes.
-Mauritania is eligible for U.S.
+Mauritania formally opened

-opened diplomatic relations with Israel in 2000
+diplomatic relations with Israel in 2000 and

-and remains one of only three Arab League
+remains one of only three Arab League

 member-nations to have done so.